World reacts to millennial comments by Muffin Break general manager

 Natalie Brennan, the general manager of Muffin Break, told news.com.au she began to see a decline in young people and new graduates approaching her business for unpaid internships about 10 years ago.

-"There's just nobody walking in my door asking for an internship, work experience or unpaid work, nobody," Ms Brennan said.
+"There's just nobody walking in my door asking for an internship, work experience or unpaid work, nobody," Brennan said.

 "I think everybody thinks social media is going to get them ahead somewhere," she told news.com.au.